|Destinasjoner :||Costa Rica|

 |Aktivitets nivå :||Other|

 From Arenal we travel to the Tilaran Mountain Range in the Central Highlands for our first taste of a Costa Rican cloud forest.
 The journey provides breathtaking views of the Gulf of Nicoya and the islands below as we ascend the hills towards Monteverde, a forest-cloaked region whose name literally means 'Green Mountain'.
 The high altitude supports a complex eco-system where plants thrive, particularly orchids of which there are some 400+ different varieties here.
 Today's drive is around four hours- the last 40km of road is gravel and can be bumpy, particularly following heavy rain.
 In the afternoon it's possible to join an optional coffee tour to learn about the importance of this crop to the socio-economic development of the country.
 This evening we set off on a night walk in Monteverde Wildlife Refuge.
 Situated within primary cloud forest, this reserve is committed to the preservation of native flora and fauna.
 Taking a nocturnal walk allows for a completely new perspective on the forest, which our guides will bring to life for us!
 Accommodation: Ficus Hotel, Monteverde County Lodgem, Trapp Family Lodge or Poco a Poco (or similar) *Comfortable Hotel*

 Monteverde Cloud Forest Reserve is a favourite destination for birdwatchers and wildlife enthusiasts.
 A walk through the reserve will reveal huge old growth trees covered in moss whilst the surrounding mist permeates the atmosphere.
 The reserve’s geographic, topographic and climatic conditions have allowed for a surprising biodiversity to thrive.
 There are four ecological “Life Zones” that harbour different ecosystems for hundreds of species - mammals, birds, butterflies, amphibians, reptiles, insects and arachnids.
 We can also find a variety of mosses, vines, other plants and trees typical of the cloud forest.
 One of the trails of the reserve leads to a lookout point right at the top of the continental divide where, on clear days, you can be privy to the breathtaking view of both of Costa Rica’s coasts: the Caribbean and the Pacific.
 These forests are also one of the few remaining habitats of the endangered Resplendant Quetzal.
 Accommodation: Ficus Hotel, Monteverde County Lodge, Trapp Family Lodge or Poco a Poco (or similar) *Comfortable Hotel*

 After breakfast we return to San Jose Airport and the trip comes to an end.
 It's time to bid Costa Rica and the rest of the group goodbye.
-If you are Land only, clients should book flights departing Costa Rica after 5:30pm.
+Land only clients should book flights departing Costa Rica after 5:30pm. **